 Brian Joura – I grew up in Staten Island and went to the same high school that produced MLB pitchers Jason Marquis and Rich Scheid, the latter being in my homeroom class.

 I followed Jim Valvano to North Carolina State but earned my degree from Guilford College.
 Previously, I’ve worked for Howe Sportsdata, Street and Smith’s The Sports Business Daily and SportsTicker.
-Currently, I am the Sports Information Coordinator for a Division III school but my favorite gig is being a dad to my two kids.
+Currently, I work for a Division II school but my favorite gig is being a dad to my two kids.

 Following the Mets all of these years has produced some famous highs and lows.
 I’m still convinced the Mets won Game 6 of the 1986 World Series because I sat completely still on the couch throughout the comeback, afraid to move a single muscle in case I might jinx the comeback.